4002-Nonye/Note-Taking-Web-App/API_DOCS.md

 ## Notes

 ### GET /api/notes

 - Fetch all notes belonging to the logged-in user.

+### GET /api/note/:id

+- Fetch a note by id belonging to the logged-in user.

 ### POST /api/new-note

 - Create a new note.
 - **Request Body:** `{ title, content, tags, archive }`

 ### PUT /api/note/:id

 - Update a note by ID.
 - **Request Body (any field):** `{ title, content, tags, archive, lastEdited }`

 ### DELETE /api/note/del/:id

 - Delete a note by ID.

 ---